3 Terms | 1 Year Full-Time

 SCU’s Academic Advisory Board is composed of senior university academics, industry leaders, and content experts from around the world focused on continually improving the SCU Ayurveda Medicine programs.
 Academic Advisory Board associates volunteer their time and are an appreciated and valuable resource to the program and university.

-SCU’s faculty leadership are actively working with CAAM to create a standard of practice and education, ethical values to safeguard the community at large and lend credibility to the viability and growth of the Ayurvedic Profession in California through education, events and interactive communications to Ayurveda Professionals, our peers in other healthcare disciplines and to our local and statewide community while also promoting Ayurveda on a national and global scale.
+SCU’s faculty leadership is actively working with CAAM to create a standard of practice and education, ethical values to safeguard the community at large and lend credibility to the viability and growth of the Ayurvedic Profession in California through education, events and interactive communications to Ayurveda Professionals, our peers in other healthcare disciplines and to our local and statewide community while also promoting Ayurveda on a national and global scale.

 Graduates are eligible to sit for the National Ayurvedic Medical Association Certification Board’s (NAMACB ) Ayurvedic Health Counselor Certification Exam and are eligible to continue their education in the Ayurvedic Practitioner Certificate (Level II) program.
 Upon completion of the Ayurveda Wellness Educator and Practitioner programs, SCU students qualify for NAMACB3 certification meaning the candidate has demonstrated the entry-level competencies for his/her category of practice by completing a NAMA-approved course of study and passing a rigorous certification exam and is engaged in ongoing training as a professional through continuing education and other activities.